DVB-RCS: Evolution

 In older systems, interactive video broadcasting was possible as a result of using physical cables for connectivity.
 However, in remote areas cable connections may be unavailable, two-way communication was then impossible via traditional means.
 One possible solution was to use a satellite linked connection for the return (uplink) channel in addition to the standard downlink channel.
 This option is more expensive to implement than with cabled connections in built-up areas, but may be more cost effective for remote areas where the costs of laying cable to users would not be recovered for a long time.
 Additional costs involved in RCS systems include the costs of a two-way satellite antenna and renting data bandwidth from a satellite communications provider.

 Advantages

-DVB-RCS is a mature open source satellite communication standard with highly efficient bandwidth management.
-This make it a cost-efficient alternative solution for many users.
+DVB-RCS is an open source satellite communication satellite with highly efficient bandwidth management, which makes it a cost-efficient alternative solution for many users.
 It also provides an established foundation for further satellite communications research.